 IF you are on the site to register for the Annual Charity Golf Tournament,

 The MICA Potomac Chapter has committed itself to the greater National Capital Region (NCR) military community by supporting Veterans activities, multiple Wounded Warriors Programs and active duty family support organizations with annual charitable donations.
 We do this through a series of chapter-sponsored events where we bring together the Army’s Command, Control, Communications and Intelligence, Surveillance, and Reconnaissance (C4ISR) leadership, senior government executives, and our industry partners for matters of mutual interest.
 In 2019 we hosted our highly successful 20th Anniversary “LTG Tom Weinstein Charity Golf Classic” and we finished our second event, the 41st Army Intelligence Ball 2019.
 We could not support MICA charities or generate academic scholarships without your commitment and generosity.
-(We are planning for our NEXT Charity Golf Classic, after the COVID-19 crisis, TO BE HELD on 1 OCTOBER 2021.
-(It will be the 21st year that MICA Potomac has done this event!) and we hope to sponsor another AI BALL (the 42nd AI BALL) in 2022).
-The AI Balls planned for 2020 and then 2021 have been cancelled but we anticipate we can all do the 42d AI Ball in 2022 (Date TBD).
+(We are planning for our NEXT Charity Golf Classic, post-COVID-19 crisis, TO BE HELD on 1 OCTOBER 2021.
+(It will be the 21st year that MICA Potomac has done this event!) and we plan to sponsor another AI BALL (the 42nd AI BALL) on Sep 17th 2022.
+The AI Balls planned for 2020 and then 2021 were cancelled but we now have a date for the 42d AI Ball in 2022 (SATURDAY SEPTEMBER 17!TH!!).
 With your help we can do all this!

-THE BELOW INFORMATION WILL GIVE YOU AN IDEA OF WHERE WE NEED DONATION SUPPORT FOR THE NEXT AI BALL (DATE TBD FOR 2022).
-WE SINCERELY (AND SADLY) REGRET THAT THE AI BALL HAS TO BE PUSHED SO FAR OUT.
+THE BELOW INFORMATION WILL GIVE YOU AN IDEA OF WHERE WE NEED DONATION SUPPORT FOR THE NEXT AI BALL (SEP 17TH 2022).
+WE SINCERELY (AND SADLY) REGRET THAT THE AI BALLS FOR 2020 AND 2021 HAD TO BE CANCELLED.
 AFTER A HIATUS OF A FEW YEARS, WE WERE JUST RESTARTING THE TRADITION IN 2019.
-BUT THE HEALTH AND WELFARE AND SAFETY OF OUR SOLDIERS, FAMILIES, FRIENDS AND GENEROUS DONORS IS TANTAMOUNT AND WE CAN TAKE NO RISKS WITH COVID-19 HEALTH CHALLENGES.
-WE HOPE YOU ALL UNDERSTAND AND THAT YOU WILL SUPPORT THE NEXT (42D) AI BALL WHEN IT CAN BE HELD IN 2022.
+BUT THE HEALTH AND WELFARE AND SAFETY OF OUR SOLDIERS, FAMILIES, FRIENDS AND GENEROUS DONORS IS TANTAMOUNT AND WE COULD TAKE NO RISKS WITH COVID-19 HEALTH CHALLENGES.
+WE HOPE YOU ALL UNDERSTAND AND THAT YOU WILL SUPPORT THE NEXT (42D) AI BALL ON SATURDAY 17 SEPTEMBER 2022.
 PLEASE PLAN YOUR BUDGETS ACCORDINGLY SO WE CAN COUNT ON YOUR SUPPORT TO THESE CHARITY EFFORTS.
 COME BACK TO THIS WEB SITE FOR UPDATES!

 A. REGISTER AS A CORPORATE TABLE SPONSOR.
 Includes: